 If your car engine is making a rattling noise, there is something wrong with your vehicle.
 An engine should always sound smooth.

-”If your car engine is making a rattling noise on startup, idle or when accelerating you could have a faulty serpentine belt tensioner, a loose bolt on the mounting bracket, loose timing belt, rusty or broken flexplate, faulty harmonic balancer, loose fan blade, engine knock(pinging) or low levels of engine oil.”
+- If your car engine is making a rattling noise you could have a faulty serpentine belt tensioner, a loose bolt on the mounting bracket, a loose timing belt, a rusty flex plate, a faulty harmonic balancer, a loose fan blade, an uncontrolled explosion in the cylinder or low levels of engine oil.

 8 Reasons Why Your Car Engine Making a Rattling Noise

 However, if your engine starts making a rattling noise, that is far from normal.
 Here are the top 8 reasons why your car engine is making a rattling noise:

 1. Low Engine Oil

 Check engine oil level and add if needed.
 If the engine oil level is really low and the engine is rattling after the oil has been added, permanent damage could have occurred and replacement is needed for whichever part is been damaged.

 2. Cracked or Broken Serpentine Belt

 All diesel or gasoline cars have a serpentine belt.
 Some have one, some have two or three.
-The serpentine belt has a function to drive your alternator, water pump and air conditioner compressor.
+The serpentine belt has a function to drive your alternator, water pump, and air conditioner compressor.
 Very often the serpentine belt is mistaken for a timing belt.

-If the serpentine belt breaks, your engine would start making rattling noise.
+If the serpentine belt breaks, your engine would start making a rattling noise.
 The car won’t be drive-able and you would have to call a towing truck.
 If you drive your car with a broken serpentine belt, the engine would overheat because the water pump won’t work.